-The next morning, I prayed and practiced spiritual devotions as before.
+The next morning, I ed and practiced spiritual devotions as before.
 Then I saw the following words of God, “People know that they are powerless and hopeless in this life, that they will not have another chance, another hope, to stand out from others, and that they have no choice but to accept their fates.
 And so they project all their hopes, their unrealized desires and ideals, onto the next generation, hoping that their offspring can help them achieve their dreams and realize their desires; that their daughters and sons will bring glory to the family name, become important, rich, or famous; in short, they want to see their children’s fortunes soar. … Humans are not the masters of their own fate, yet they hope to change the fates of the younger generation; they are powerless to escape their own fates, yet they try to control those of their sons and daughters.
 Are they not overestimating themselves?
 Is this not human foolishness and ignorance?” (“God Himself, the Unique III”).
 Pondering s, I thought that was the reason why that mother put pressure on her son to study hard not because she wanted to control her son’s fate in her own hands?
 Finally what she did had the contrary effect and she nearly ruined her son’s life.
 In looking back at my past years, I was the same as that mother before.
 I wanted to rely on myself to control my son’s fate, so that I was exhausted and felt very bound.
 Afterward, it was the watering and feeding of God’s word that gradually corrected my outlook on things.
 After I accepted and obeyed the Creator’s orchestrations and arrangements, my son and I attained true freedom, and my love for him had a direction.

 Before marriage, my husband and I both lived in poor households, so we started working early and had no opportunity to go to university.
 After getting married and having our son, we transferred our hopes to him, expecting that he could get into university, and that in the future, he would have a good job and stand out from others.
 Since my son started school, I had been staying at home to mind him, with my position retained and my salary suspended.
 Every morning, I waked him up early for reciting the text; at lunch, I helped him review lessons he had learnt in the morning; in the evening, I accompanied him when he did his homework.
 However, he was not interested in study and always did badly in school tests.
 As a result, I asked his teachers for guidance and help, took him going on tour in summer and winter vacations to develop his interest in learning, and arranged his lessons occupied.
 But his grades still didn’t go up and his teachers often called me up to communicate with me about his study.
 I always felt a gnawing worry and was so anxious for him to make progress.